Detroit Tigers replacement players (May 18, 1912): Allan Travers

 Aloysius Joseph "Allan" Travers, SJ, also known as Aloysius Stanislaus Travers (May 7, 1892 – April 19, 1968), was the pitcher for the Tigers in the replacement game.

 Detroit manager Hughie Jennings found Travers on a city street corner.
 Travers was 20 years old and a junior at Philadelphia's St. Joseph's College.
 He was a violinist in the student orchestra and had never pitched a game in his life.
 He had even been unable to make the school's varsity baseball team.
 Instead, Travers served as the team's assistant manager, preparing game summaries for the school annual.

 Yet on May 18, 1912, Travers became a starting pitcher in a major league baseball game, walking out onto the mound in front of 15,000 Philadelphia fans at Shibe Park to face the two-time defending World Series champions.
 Over the next few hours Travers pitched to some of the best players of the era, including Frank "Home Run" Baker, Eddie Collins, and Stuffy McInnis.

 Under these unlikely circumstances, Travers pitched a complete game, allowing 26 hits, 24 runs, 14 earned runs, seven walks and one strikeout.
 Travers faced 50 batters through eight innings and was tagged with the loss in the 24–2 decision.
-His 24 runs allowed is still the American League record for a complete game.
+His 24 runs allowed remains the American League record for a complete game, and his 23 earned runs allowed are the most in a single game in Major League Baseball history; this performance broke the previous record of 20, which was shared by Nixey Callahan of the Chicago Orphans (against the Philadelphia Phillies on September 6, 1900) and George LeClair of the Pittsburgh Rebels (against the Indianapolis Hoosiers on August 16, 1914).